Classic Rhubarb Custard Pie Recipe

 Step 1: Make the Pie Crust

-- In a large bowl, whisk 150 g flour, 2.5 g salt, and 12 g sugar.
-Cut in 115 g cold butter (cubed into 1 cm pieces) with a pastry cutter or your fingers until you see pea-sized crumbs.
+- In a large bowl, whisk flour, salt, and sugar.
+Cut in cold butter (cubed into 1 cm pieces) with a pastry cutter or your fingers until you see pea-sized crumbs.
 Keep it quick to avoid warming the butter!

-- Mix 5 ml white wine vinegar with 40 ml ice water.
-Drizzle in gradually, tossing with a fork until the dough just holds together.
-It’s fine if it’s shaggy—don’t overmix.
+- Mix white wine vinegar with 1 1/2 tablespoons of ice water to start.
+Drizzle in gradually, tossing with a fork or spatula until the dough just holds together, adding more water as needed.
+It’s fine if it’s a little wet.
+The moisture will bake off.

-- Roll out the dough right away on a floured surface to a 12-inch circle, (No chilling needed here, but keep ingredients cold!)
+- Roll out the dough right away on a floured surface to a 14-inch circle.
+Use a rolling pin sock cover to prevent sticking, if you have one.

 TIP: Pressing the crimped edges against the dish is a lifesaver for preventing collapse, especially with a heavy custard filling.
 If the dough feels sticky, dust lightly with flour while rolling.